cerb/cerb.github.io/_guides/project-boards/configure.md

 ---
-title: "Configure project boards"
+title: Configure project boards
-excerpt: Project boards visually organize and automate a multi-step process.
-In this guide, we'll build a project board to explore how bot behaviors and scriptable templates can improve productivity.
+excerpt: This webpage provides a comprehensive guide on configuring project boards in Cerb, focusing on the kanban methodology for visualizing and organizing workflows.
+summary: This webpage provides a comprehensive guide on configuring project boards in Cerb, focusing on the kanban methodology for visualizing and organizing workflows.
+  It details the steps to enable the project boards plugin, create a project board, and manage tasks using columns and cards.
+The guide also explains how to automate task management with bot behaviors, such as automatically closing tasks when they reach a certain stage.
+Additionally, it covers customizing the visual display of task cards using scriptable templates to enhance clarity and efficiency.
+The page concludes with practical applications of these features to streamline multi-step workflows.
+permalink: /guides/project-boards/configure/
 layout: integration
 topic: Project Boards
 social_image_url: /assets/images/guides/project-boards/configure/cerb-and-project-boards.png